Agent Skills for Evals and Red Teaming

 The skill gives the agent these rules up front.

-The Codex red-team skills cover a different set of common mistakes: flattening multi-input targets into one prompt field, choosing broad scans before mapping the app boundary, and regenerating probes when a stable rerun would be easier to compare.
+The red-team skills cover a different set of common mistakes: flattening multi-input targets into one prompt field, choosing broad scans before mapping the app boundary, and regenerating probes when a stable rerun would be easier to compare.

 Install